vladvoicux64/lambda-NFA/README.md

 ## The `LNFA` class

-The user is supposed to only interact with the `LNFA` class.
 The `LNFA` class provides 7 methods that will be described below:

 - `add_states(1)`: this method takes a `std::vector<int>` and creates states with those respective IDs, binding them to the automata object from where it is called;